iDo2-h/CTC/index.md

 ### Knowledge Generation

 I have been using the title *Knowledge Generation* for some time.
 It is a synthesis of my studying materials.
 I take notes of what I learned, give feekbacks and put them here.
-We've had four happy years together, all the way from Advanced Mathematics, to Signal Processing, to Microprocessors and my Ph.D. life.
+We've had four happy years together, all the way from Advanced Mathematics, Signal Processing, Microprocessors to my Ph.D. life.
 I wish for tons of more.

 *Generation* means two things.
-First, it symbolized the dynamic growth of my knowledge arsenal.
+First, it represents a dynamic growth of my knowledge arsenal.
 Second, it reminds me of my values.
-I am just one tiny bit within a limited period of time.
-If had I dreamt of anything, it should be to watch and learn. *Going down the road with my eyes open*, as the Dylan song goes.
-I want to be in a generation of knowledge.
-It is my goal, my identity and passion.
+I am just one tiny bit within a limited period of time. *Going down the road with my eyes open*, as the Dylan song goes.
+Had I dreamt of anything, it should be in a generation of knowledge.
+It is my wish, my sometimes identity and passion.

 ```markdown